stashed/docs/docs/guides/latest/ownership.md

 # Handling Restored File Ownership in Stash

 Stash preserves permission bits of the restored files.
 However, it may change ownership (owner `uid` and `gid`) of the restored files in some cases.
 This tutorial will explain when and how ownership of the restored files can be changed.
-Then, we will explain how we can avoid or resolve this problem.
+Then, we are going to explain how we can avoid or resolve this problem.

 ## Understanding Backup and Restore Behaviour